pketh/pketh.github.io/_posts/2014-11-05-a-man-of-letters.md

 What I really hope is that one day I get introduced as something like

-> a world-renown maker of joyful software things.
+> a world-renown maker of joyful software.

 [dual-wielding]:/2014/08/30/dual-wielding.html